TITLE Executive Assistant III

 Education/Experience: A high school diploma or the equivalent and five years of administrative support or secretarial experience or an equivalent combination of education and experience is required.
 Experience in maintaining, monitoring, and reconciling financial records and accounts is preferred.

 Skills: Excellent verbal and written communication skills are required; excellent interpersonal and organizational skills are required.
 Supervisory skills and the ability to train, assign work, and review the work of full- and part-time employees and student workers are required.
 Must have the ability to maintain cost center financial records and accounts and prepare complex financial reports.
 Keyboarding skills are required.
 A working knowledge of word processing and spreadsheet applications is required.
 A working knowledge of or the ability to learn and use database applications, the web content management system, the administrative business system or enterprise resource planning system, and other systems or applications that may be used within the University or department is required.
 The ability to operate and troubleshoot electronic office equipment, computers, and peripherals, maintain complex filing systems and records, and make mathematical calculations is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Administrative support positions are primarily sedentary.
 Administrative support positions require frequent keyboarding.